fmayoral/blackjack/README.md

 This command does the following:
 - Builds the Docker images for the frontend and backend services if they don't exist.
 - Starts the MongoDB, backend, and frontend services in containers.
+- Starts a HyperDx local server for application monitoring.
 - Maps the necessary ports to your host, making the services accessible via your web browser.

 ## Accessing the Application